bwsw/sj-platform/SJDocs/source/Tutorial.rst

 For the Example Task
 """""""""""""""""""""""""

-Please, follow these steps to build and upload the modules of pingstation demonstrational problem.
+Please, follow these steps to build and upload the modules of pingstation demonstration task.

 To configure environment::